Assembly - Introduction

 |Position value as a power of base 2||128||64||32||16||8||4||2||1|

 Hexadecimal number system uses base 16.
-The digits range from 0 to 15.
+The digits in this system range from 0 to 15.
 By convention, the letters A through F is used to represent the hexadecimal digits corresponding to decimal values 10 through 15.

-Main use of hexadecimal numbers in computing is for abbreviating lengthy binary representations.
+Hexadecimal numbers in computing is used for abbreviating lengthy binary representations.
 Basically, hexadecimal number system represents a binary data by dividing each byte in half and expressing the value of each half-byte.
-The following table provides the decimal, binary and hexadecimal equivalents:
+The following table provides the decimal, binary, and hexadecimal equivalents −

 |Decimal number||Binary representation||Hexadecimal representation|